-A summary of drainage and detention calculations, including basin maps, shall be presented in a clear, concise and complete manner on the site grading or drainage plan sheets, or a separate sheet.
+1) A summary of drainage and detention calculations, including basin maps, shall be presented in a clear, concise and complete manner on the site grading or drainage plan sheets, or a separate sheet.
 These calculations shall address all runoff into the drainage system and downstream capacity.
-Where applicable, list information such as the design flow and pipe capacity at key points along the storm system improvements including where flow from upstream property enters the site, downstream capacity at the connection to existing system, etc., as well as key information relating to any required detention, such as detention volume required, detention volume provided, predesign in-flow rate & design storm, design out-flow rate & design storm, overflow elevation, orifice size, head above orifice at design flow, overflow route capacity, etc. If required by the City, areas contributing flow to each inlet must be computed separately and each inlet with contributing area shall be designated and shown on an accompanying contour map work sheet.
+Where applicable, list information such as the design rainfall intensities used, basin areas, runoff coefficients used, design flow and pipe capacity at key points along the storm system improvements including where flow from upstream property enters the site, downstream capacity at the connection to existing system, etc., as well as key information relating to any required detention, such as detention volume required, detention volume provided, predesign in-flow rate & design storm, design out-flow rate & design storm, overflow elevation, orifice size, head above orifice at design flow, overflow route capacity, etc. If required by the City, areas contributing flow to each inlet must be computed separately and each inlet with contributing area shall be designated and shown on an accompanying contour map work sheet.